-The repository has been assessed in relation to possible impacts from e.g. flooding, mud slides, decomposition of barriers and attempted unlawful entry.
+For long term safety analyses the repository has been assessed in relation to possible impacts from e.g. flooding, mud slides, earth quakes, breakdown of barrier, and human intrusion,.

-NRPA have requested that in addition to the companies own fund for the closure and post closure remediation, there is a guarantee from the Ministry of Petroleum and Energy as a fund in case of the company is not able to run the repository.
+NRPA have requested that in addition to the company's own fund for the closure and post closure remediation, there is a guarantee from the Ministry of Petroleum and Energy as a fund in case the operator is not able to operate the repository.